nRF24/RF24Network/docs/addressing.md

 support 4 nodes (01n to 04n etc), 1 multicast address and 1 parent pipe.
 Users can edit RF24Network_config.h and comment out `#define RF24NetworkMulticast` as well.
 This allows the master to support 5 children, with nodes supporting 5 children also.
 See the [Topology and Overview](md_docs_tuning.html) page for more info regarding topology.

+With the newer NRF52x devices, the master node will support 7 nodes (01 through 07) and 1 multicast address, while the nodes themselves support 6 nodes (01n to 06n etc), 1 multicast address and 1 parent pipe.

 ### Decimal, Octal and Binary